smarizvi110/CATS/README.md

-# Python Proof-of-Concept for TCP-Level Semantic Content Prioritization
+# Python Proof-of-Concept for CATS (Conductor-driven Asymmetric Transport Scheme)

-This repository contains a Python-based proof-of-concept (PoC) demonstrating the core scheduling mechanics of a proposed transport-level semantic content prioritization scheme, tentatively named "PriorityBBR."
+This repository contains a Python-based proof-of-concept (PoC) demonstrating the core scheduling mechanics of a proposed transport-level semantic content prioritization scheme, named "CATS (Conductor-driven Asymmetric Transport Scheme)."
 This PoC simulates a simplified transport layer that prioritizes data segments based on application-defined importance, especially under simulated network bottleneck conditions.

-**This is NOT a full TCP or BBR implementation.** It is a simplified model built using UDP sockets to illustrate the fundamental principles of:
+**This is NOT a full implementation.** It is a simplified model built using UDP sockets to illustrate the fundamental principles of:

 1. Application-assigned data priorities.
 2. A transport layer with priority-aware send queues.